 |For secure connections, the login name on the upstream host to authenticate as.
 Only one of User name or Keystore pathname can be specified.

 |The path on the local machine to the file containing keystore information used for Client certificate authentication.

 |The password for the User name or the keystore passphrase.

 Identical structure required means that, in the schemas of the outgoing and incoming streams, each field must match in data type and sequence, but the field names do not have to match.
 For fields of type tuple, their fields must also match in type and sequence.

 Match field names, the default setting, means that fields in the outgoing stream are matched by name against fields in the incoming stream.
 Fields whose names match must have the same data type in both streams.
-Any fields in the outgoing schema whose names don't match the incoming schema are not streamed.
-Any fields in the incoming schema whose names don't match anything in the incoming schema are set to null.
+Any fields in the outgoing schema whose names do not match the incoming schema are not streamed.
+Any fields in the incoming schema whose names do not match anything in the incoming schema are set to null.

 For example, consider an outgoing stream with schema

 |The strategy to use when transforming capture fields for this operator: FLATTEN or NEST.